cliffordx/legalbai/pages/Thursday, 17 July 2025.md

   Maintain the tone and expectations of a experienced bar examiner — demanding, but fair.
 Your aim is to simulate the evaluative pressure of the September 2025 Bar Exams and help the examinee refine their ability to articulate legally sound and well-written answers worthy of a top score.
   ```
-- **NOTE:** The quality of output will depend upon which LLM you adopt to use but ChatGPT is fairly okay.
-Also note that it will not generate the same output or perhaps generate wrong questions.
-Adjust accordingly.
+- **NOTE:** The quality of output will depend upon which LLM you use but ChatGPT is fairly okay.
+Also note that it will not generate the same output every time or perhaps might generate wrong questions.
+You are on your own.
+- Further instructions/Recommendations:
+	- Replace Subject under `[ ].` The prompt is set for Political & PIL Laws.
+	- Use Gemini 2.5 Pro or, if you can afford use Claude premium.
+	- Be prepared for hard truth "feedback" loop especially Gemini.
 - **A word of disclaimer:** LLM is a tool to amplify knowledge not a tool to blunt once's own neurons.
 Never outsource critical thinking to an AI because it confabulates.
 (Yes, I learn that new term which means, "hallucinates.")
 Use it like any other tool: wisely and responsibly.
 As Gemini once said (yesterday):
 - #+BEGIN_QUOTE
   “I function best as a highly efficient research assistant, not an infallible oracle.
 The final verification by a human expert (you, in this case) remains the most important step.” — Gemini 2.5 Pro.